top of page

 Research

 Upon doing research, I quickly found my original assumption was NOT validated.
 BUT 100% of the research participants split food/beverage bills on Venmo so I decided to pivot and research users’ experiences with splitting food/beverage bills further.
-I found 12 out of 16 participants were frustrated by not having an easy way to see and split bills (especially uneven bills) on Venmo.
+I found 75% of participants were frustrated by not having an easy way to see and split bills (especially uneven bills) on Venmo.
 From these new insights, I revised my problem statement.

 Problem